acorrea-designli/strata-backend-docs/docs/docs/Users/reset-password.md

 :::warning

-Since the SMTP server is not yet implemented, the `resetPassword` method will not send an email to the user.
+Since the SMTP server is not yet available, the `resetPassword` method will not send an email to the user.
 Instead, it will return the token that the user can use to reset the password.

 :::